-But there’s a bit more to it than just dropping essential oils in your bath water!
+Using essential oils in a bath is great for your skin, body and your mind, but there is a bit more to it than just dropping essential oils in your bath water!

 Pouring your bath

-Unless otherwise indicated certain essential oils should not be used in a bath they are: Basil, Cinnamon, Clove, Peppermint, Thyme, Ginger and Eucalyptus and all citrus essential oils.
+Unless otherwise indicated certain essential oils should not be used in a bath they are Basil, Cinnamon, Clove, Peppermint, Thyme, Ginger and Eucalyptus and all citrus essential oils.

 Sometimes the most productive thing you can do is relax

 If giving children an aromatherapy bath.
 Only add 1 drop per year of the child up to 5 drops.
-We had a beautiful customer recently who was so delighted to hear about using milk to disperse essential oils that she decided to use her excess breast milk to mix with her essential oils in her kids baths.
+We had a beautiful customer recently who was so delighted to hear about using milk to disperse essential oils that she decided to use her excess breast milk to mix with her essential oils in her children's' baths.

 No time for a bathno problems!
 Just drip 5 – 8 drops of your favourite essential oil onto a face washer and place on the floor of the shower, your shower will be filled with the aromatic benefits of your favourite oil all shower long.
 My absolute favourite oil for this technique is Bergamot actually I have to admit I’m hooked on it.

-See our range of therapeutic quality essential Oils at:
+See our range of therapeutic quality essential oils at: